Statey

 delete_record

 A soft delete.
-The record drops out of queries but is retained.
+The record drops out of queries but is retained in the activity log.

 Example requests